 We were quite a fan of Genius Liquids’ Genius Gin when we tried it last year.
-We also got a bottle of their Navy Strength variety, so this is a long overdue look at that gin.
-It shares a lot in common with the 45% variety, so for details on Genius Liquids’ unique process we suggest checking out last summer’s review of Genius Gin ().
+We also got a bottle of their Genius Gin Navy Strength.
+It shares a lot in common with the 45% variety, so for details on Genius Liquids’ unique process we suggest checking out last summer’s review of Genius Gin.

 Lavender, resiny, woody juniper and a hint of grain grace the nose, which has a distinct, warming impression.
-It seems slightly less vivid than their 45% offering; however, it shares the same inviting character.
+Genius Gin Navy Strength seems slightly less vivid than their 45% offering; however, it shares the same inviting character.

 The palate is loud and quite warm, and although this is as a Navy Strength Gin should be, it strikes me as less over-emphasizing the high proof than some other Navy Strength gins do.
 The floral touches are there, along with juniper showing off a slightly more pine-accented character, along with coriander, cardamom and lime-zest.

-Overall, it’s an ideal mixing gin, with the strength of the spirit able to hold up to the rigors of boldly flavored co-stars.
-Try it in a Negroni, but stick to the 45% if you’re looking for a Martini.
+Overall, Genius Gin Navy Strength is an ideal mixing gin, with the strength of the spirit able to hold up to the rigors of boldly flavored co-stars.
+Try it in a Negroni or White Negroni. but stick to the Standard Genius Gin if you’re looking for a Martini.
 It’s a really nice Navy Strength Gin that meets the high bar set by the standard strength.
-We quite like it, and recommend it.

 Genius Gin Navy Strength is strongly reminiscent of the 45% version of Genius Gin, with a perhaps slightly quieter nose.
 Cardamom, lavender, lime zest and a a nice junipery presence as well.
 Great for mixing.
 It hits every mark that you would expect from a Navy Strength Gin.